 A few kilometres outside of Valladolid, a separated bike path begins.
 Yippee!
 It was nice to get some distance between us and the cars, not just for safety, but so we could get away from the gas fumes!

 The path is a bit bumpy and unkept in places, like it was put in a decade ago and then forgotten about, but it works.

 And in just 2 hours, we arrived at our hotel in Valladolid.

-More on Valladolid in later posts: Cities & Sights on our Cycle Route from Mérida to Tulum, What to Eat in the Yucatan, Mexico, and Where to Sleep?
-Hostels, Hotels & Cabanas on the Yucatan Peninsula.
+More on Valladolid in this post: Cities & Sights on our Cycle Route from Mérida to Tulum.

 Our first day of highway riding wasn’t hard, but our overall impression was “meh”.
 There’s not much to see except highway and a couple small towns with nothing in them except a weird tourist strip mall.
 Traffic wasn’t crazy, but there was enough to make our throats sore from breathing in exhaust.
 And even though it was fairly flat riding, we had a brutal inland headwind going against us.
 Since we were still so sick, we wondered if this kind of cycling was worth it…

 Highway 108 > Chemax-Coba State Road – Valladolid to Coba

 Because we have folding bikes, taking a bus was an option for us.
 No need to worry if the bus has enough luggage room to take bicycles!
 And good thing too, because when we looked into it, we discovered that no 1st class buses were going to Coba, only 2nd class buses on that route.
 This means that the buses are older, there’s less luggage space, and there’s no bathroom.
 But at least the bus ride is only an hour and a half.